Certification

 • ABNS application and case log: Applicants should initiate application for ABNS certification, then begin the caselog submission process using the ABNS caselog data system called POST.
 Those tracking toward a pediatric RFP and who are on track to becoming ABNS certified must take the pediatric focused ABNS oral examination.

 • If the applicant's case log does not meet the pediatric minimums (See ABNS Case log Requirements below), but the intention is to eventually pursue the pediatric RFP, the applicant should take the ABNS pediatric focused oral examination.
-Then within 5 years, submit another caselog that meets criteria directly to the ABPNS (See ABPNS Caselog Requirements below).
+Then within 5 years, submit another caselog that meets criteria directly to the ABPNS (See ABPNS Caselog requirements below).

 ABPNS pediatric written focused examination application